Shafiahuma/Task-Manager/README.md

 ## Overview

 This project is a web application designed to help users manage a list of tasks.
 It features a front-end interface for user interaction and a back-end server to handle data storage and retrieval.
 Users can add, edit, delete, and mark tasks as completed or not completed.
-The application is built with a modern front-end framework and a RESTful API on the back-end, ensuring a responsive and user-friendly experience on both desktop and mobile devices.
+The application is built with a modern frontend framework and a RESTful API on the backend, ensuring a responsive and user-friendly experience on both desktop and mobile devices.

 ### Features